jiashen-meow/jiashen-meow.github.io/_posts/2024-09-22-Time-Lapse-Photography-Holy-Grail.md

 Under aperture priority mode, an aperture is set manually while the other two components (iso and shutter speed) are automatically adjusted by the camera.

 This time I have also manually set the iso to 100 (which is a low number).
 In order to keep the picture well-exposed, the camera had to compensate with longer exposure time, thus slower shutter speed.
 I had set the shooting interval at 6 secs, but soon the shutter speed is getting longer and longer and finally exceeds the set interval (> 6 secs).
-When shutter speed is longer than the set interval, the camera would respect the shutter speed and skip the photo shooting at the set interval.
-The end result would probably the interval would probably double <- this is my guess).
+When shutter speed (8s) is longer than the set interval (6s), the camera would respect the shutter speed and skip photo shooting even the interval was set.
+This would result in a longer interval <- this is my guess.

-During this shooting, I manually changed the interval to 12-sec instead of 6-sec.
-The end result is the changes in the photo happen too fast (i.e. boats across the Huangpu River, the lights on the building, etc.).
+During this shooting, I manually changed the interval to 12s instead of 6s.
+The end result is objects in the foreground moves way too fast (i.e. the boats on the river, the lights on the buildings, etc.).

 ##### The final result was meh due to dull foreground
 The time-lapse video gets interesting if both the foreground and background have changes.
 It could be the combination of moving cars vs. cloud movements, lights on buildings vs. sunset, etc.